 Not to be confused with The Outer Wilds, the indie title that launched in the same year as The Outer Worlds, The Outer Worlds 2 is an upcoming sequel to the dystopian sci-fi RPG with a healthy dose of corporate commentary made by Obsidian Entertainment, as Xbox announced during E3 2021.
-The original game was often referred to as a Fallout game, but in space, which makes sense because Obsidian has a history working on the Fallout series in developing what many consider one of the best, Fallout: New Vegas.
+The original game was often referred to as a Fallout game but in space, which makes sense because Obsidian was responsible for what many consider one of the best, Fallout: New Vegas.
 It was a well-received game, though not without some flaws, leading many to wonder whether or not this new universe would ever come back.

 - The best RPG games you can play right now

 - The best Xbox Series X games for 2021

 The initial reveal not only didn’t have a release date but was itself a parody of teaser trailers that have little to no information in them.
 All we can do for now is speculate on when we think The Outer Worlds 2 will actually be ready.
 The Outer Worlds came out near the end of 2019, but the last chunk of DLC for the game didn’t hit until the end of 2021.
 The best-case scenario would be that a smaller team handled the DLC while another small team got to work on pre-production on the full-fledged sequel, but it is also possible that there was a gap of time before it was actually greenlit.

 Even in the best-case scenario, based on there being nothing at all to see about the game, and how much detail and work Obsidian likes to put into their games, we think it will be at least 2023 before The Outer Worlds 2 is done.
 2024 may not be out of the question, either.
 Regardless, both those dates are pretty far off, so try and keep your excitement at bay for now.